Set yourself apart and get more from your Delta experience. Join the Honors program. It’s challenging. It’s rewarding. And, it’s free to apply.

 When you’re an active Honors member, you can qualify for priority registration.
 It gives you the option to register for classes before other Delta students.
 With the best selection of classes, you’ll have the perfect class schedule.

-This FULL RIDE Scholarship provides the following:
+This full ride Scholarship provides the following:

-- Travel scholarship of $500 will be set aside to be used toward a Delta College international Travel Study experience or a similar approved activity
+- Travel scholarship of $500 will be set aside to be used toward a Delta College international Travel Study

 - The $100 application fee to join PHI THETA KAPPA (PTK -- the international honor society for two-year colleges offers many transfer scholarships to universities around the country)